UKHO/docs/docs/quality-assurance/test-strategy.md

 ### Performance

-* The purpose of performance testing is to determine how the product performs in regards to stability and responsiveness under specified conditions
+* The purpose of performance testing is to determine how the product performs (stability and responsiveness) under specified conditions.
-* The requirements for performance testing should be considered from the outset of the project and recorded as part of the Non-Functional Requirements
+* The requirements for performance testing should be considered from the outset of the project and recorded as part of the Non-Functional Requirements.

 ### Production

-* Ensuring products delivered are up and behaving as expected is a key aspect of ongoing support and maintenance, this can be achieved via continuous testing and monitoring
+* Ensuring products delivered are up and behaving as expected is a key aspect of ongoing support and maintenance; this can be achieved via continuous testing and monitoring.

 ### Safety

-* Safety assurance is part of our core software engineering processes (ensuring our products are safe for the end user)
+* Safety assurance is part of our core software engineering processes (ensuring our products are safe for the end user).
-* We have adopted [BS EN 61508-3:2010](https://fdocuments.in/document/iec-61508-6.html) as our safety standard
+* We have adopted [BS EN 61508-3:2010](https://fdocuments.in/document/iec-61508-6.html) as our safety standard.
-* Safety is the responsibility of the whole team and is championed by the Test Engineer
+* Safety is the responsibility of the whole team and is championed by the Test Engineer.

 ### Security

-* Testing to ensure security should take place throughout development
+* Testing to ensure security should take place throughout development.
-* A key output of the Threat Modelling process is Test Scenarios to confirm the identified vulnerability has not been exposed
+* A key output of the Threat Modelling process is Test Scenarios to confirm the identified vulnerability has not been exposed.
-* The OWASP ZAP scanner should be used for development of APIs and UIs - see [UKHO OWASP Zap Scanner project](https://github.com/UKHO/owasp-zap-scan) for more information.

 ### User Acceptance

-* Testing must recognise the importance of ensuring we are delivering value to users
-* The team should involve users during the development process
+* The team should involve users throughout the development process to ensure the developed product satisfies their requirements.